 (b) No Certificate Holder shall be personally liable for any Trust Liability.
 No Finance Party shall be deemed a “beneficial owner” (within the meaning of the Business Trust Act) with respect to the Trust, and without limiting the generality of the foregoing, shall not be personally liable for any Trust Liability

-.    (a)    It is the intention of the parties hereto that, solely for income and franchise tax purposes, on and after the Closing Date, the Trust will constitute a security device for the repayment of amounts due to the Finance Parties and the Certificate Holder and that the Notes and the Certificate will constitute debt of Enron .
-The parties agree that, unless otherwise required by appropriate tax authorities, the Trust will file or cause to be filed annual or other necessary returns, reports and other forms consistent with such characterization of the Trust, the Facility Agreement and the Certificate for such tax purposes.
+.    (a)    It is the intention of the parties hereto that, solely for income and franchise tax purposes, on and after the Closing Date, the Trust will constitute a security device for the repayment of amounts due to the Finance Parties and the Certificate Holder and that the Notes and the Certificate will constitute debt of [Enron ] Communications.
+The parties agree that, unless otherwise required by appropriate tax authorities, the Trust will file or cause to be filed annual or other necessary returns, reports and other forms [prepared by Enron Corp. pursuant to the Reimbursement and Disclosure Agreement] consistent with such characterization of the Trust, the Facility Agreement and the Certificate for such tax purposes.

-(b) For income and franchise tax purposes, the Certificate Holder, by acceptance of a Certificate, agrees to treat, and to take no action inconsistent with, the Trust as a security device for the repayment of amounts due to the Lenders and the Certificate Holder and to treat, and for such purposes to take no action inconsistent with, the Notes and the Certificate as debt of Enron .
+(b) For income and franchise tax purposes, the Certificate Holder, by acceptance of a Certificate, agrees to treat, and to take no action inconsistent with, the Trust as a security device for the repayment of amounts due to the Lenders and the Certificate Holder and to treat, and for such purposes to take no action inconsistent with, the Notes and the Certificate as debt of [Enron ] Communications.
 In no event shall an election be made to treat the Trust as an association taxable as a corporation pursuant to Treasury Reg. §301.7701-3(a) or any similar state tax statute or regulation.

 .    (a)    Legal title to all the Trust Property shall be vested at all times in the Trust as a separate legal entity except where applicable law in any jurisdiction requires title to any part of the Trust Property to be vested in an owner trustee or owner trustees, in which case title shall be deemed to be vested in the Owner Trustee and/or a separate owner trustee, as the case may be.